About The Course

-Five GCSEs at grade 4 or above, including English, maths and science (and two others).
-If you are interested in progressing to university you should be working to at least a grade 5 in these three core subjects.
+Applicants will need to have five GCSEs at grade 4 or above in maths, English and science (and two others).
+If you are interested in progressing to university you should be working to at least a grade 5 in these 3 core subjects.

-At interview, we will require evidence of your interest and passion for agriculture and in developing a career working with livestock, crops or machinery.
-We also recommend that you attend one of our taster days that we run across the year to get further insight into what the course will involve.
+At the interview, we will require evidence of your interest and passion for agriculture and in developing a career working with livestock, crops or machinery.

-Progression can be on to further study (subject to meeting specified entry requirements) into higher education studying subjects such as Agriculture, Applied Farm Management & Rural land management, an Apprenticeship programme or a career within the Agriculture industry.
-Careers after level 3 can include:
+Progression can be on to further study (subject to meeting specified entry requirements) into higher education studying subjects such as Agriculture, Applied Farm Management & Rural Land Management.
+We have had learners attend Harper Adams University, Royal Agricultural University and Aberystwyth University, an Apprenticeship programme or a career within the Agriculture industry.

 - Assistant herdsperson